How to write an eye-catching attorney cover letter

 4. How to highlight your skills & accomplishments to impress employers

-After you have introduced yourself effectively in your introduction, your next major step is to provide concise yet detailed descriptions of your most relevant skills and accomplishments as an attorney.
+After you’ve introduced yourself effectively in your introduction, your next major step is to provide concise yet detailed descriptions of your most relevant skills and accomplishments as an attorney.

 As you describe these qualifications, make sure to write details that are: